cocagne/paxos/README.md

 completely independent of application domains and networking infrastructures.
-Whereas most Paxos implementations are deeply and inextricably embedded within application-specific logic, this implementation focuses on encapsulating the Paxos logic within opaque and easily re-usable classes.
+Whereas most Paxos implementations are deeply and inextricably embedded within application-specific logic, this implementation focuses on encapsulating the Paxos algorithm within opaque and easily re-usable classes.

-The goal of this implementation is to provide an algorithmically correct Paxos implementation that may be used for educational purposes in addition to direct use in networked applications.
-This implementation is specifically designed to facilitate understanding of both the essential Paxos algorithm as well as the practical considerations that must be taken into account by real-world implementations.
-The intent is to provide an excellent basis for Paxos newcomers to learn about and experiment with distributed consistency.
+The goal of this library is to provide an algorithmically correct Paxos implementation that may be used for educational purposes in addition to direct use in networked applications.
+This implementation is specifically designed to facilitate understanding of both the essential Paxos algorithm as well as the practical considerations that must be taken into account for real-world use.

 Implementation